Do you believe that Jesus’ blood is enough for your transformation? Or do you believe you need to earn healing, salvation, and authority?

-Many Christians remain stuck in the same situation and cycle of pain for very long periods of times.
-That’s sad.
-Because Christ came to set us free.
-It is NOT God’s will for you to be dealing with rejection, hopelessness, fear, abandonment, distrust, jealousy, anger, comparison, relationship issues, family drama, etc. God doesn’t want you stuck and in pain, He actually wants to work through YOU to help bring healing to others as well.
+Many Christians remain stuck in the same situation and cycles of pain for very long periods of times.
+That breaks my heart.
+It is NOT God’s will for anyone to remain imprisoned by feelings of rejection, shame, hopelessness, fear, abandonment, distrust, jealousy, anger, comparison, etc. The truth is, Christ came to set us free and teach us how to set others free.

 Internally there is a war: spirit vs flesh.
-The part of ourselves that wants to protect, fight, and remain in our pain is the carnal self.
-But, that self needs to be removed, so we can become a giant in the spirit!
-The Bible commands us to live by the spirit and not our flesh.
+Our flesh often feels like a victim, fights, lusts, rebels, and protects ourselves from pain.
 The flesh wants to protect and provide for itself (selfish).
-While the spirit wants to praise/honor God and love people (selfless).
+While the Holy Spirit within us wants to praise/honor God and love people (selfless).
+Essentially, the flesh needs to be removed, so we can be powerful in the spirit!
 Dying to the carnal self should be a priority for Christians.

 #1 Understand The War of Spirit vs Flesh!